Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes UB unique?

 How long are my PCAT scores good?

-Do you accept the January PCAT even though PharmCAS will receive the scores after the February 1 deadline?
-For Early Decision, do you accept the September PCAT?
+Do you accept the February and April PCAT even though PharmCAS will receive the scores after the deadline?

 Yes.
 Please note that it takes 4-6 weeks for PharmCAS to receive your official scores.
-For the January and Early Decision September PCAT only: to expedite the review of your application, please scan and email a copy of your unofficial preliminary Score Report to email@example.com or fax it to 716-829-6568.
+To expedite the review of your application, please scan and email a copy of your unofficial preliminary Score Report to firstname.lastname@example.org or fax it to 716-829-6568.

 No. You can submit materials as you get them as long as all materials are received by PharmCAS before the application deadline.
-Your PharmCAS application and transcripts must be submitted by February 1 and letters must be received by March 1.
-You may check the status of your application materials on your PharmCAS application using the status tool.
+Your PharmCAS application and transcripts must be submitted and letters must be received by June 1.

 No. You may ask your evaluator(s) to write a letter of recommendation, save it electronically, and later submit it during the application cycle in which you are applying.
 In addition to a letter, evaluators must also submit a character rating sheet, which will be emailed to them by PharmCAS when you apply.
 Please have your evaluators refer to the List of PharmCAS Questions for Evaluators so they can prepare a complete evaluation in advance.

-Applicants may complete their prerequisites at UB and then apply to the PharmD program, or they may complete their prerequisite courses at another accredited institution.
-All regular applicants must complete the equivalent of two years of college coursework and successfully complete all prerequisite courses with a grade equal to or greater than 'C-' by the end of the summer semester prior to fall matriculation (the first summer session is expected).
+Applicants may complete their prerequisites at UB and then apply to the PharmD program, or they may complete their PharmD prerequisite courses at another accredited institution.
+All regular applicants must complete the equivalent of two years of college coursework and successfully complete all prerequisite courses with a grade equal to or greater than 'C-' by the end of the summer semester prior to fall matriculation.
 All applicants must complete their prerequisite courses within 5 years preceding admission.
 See Prerequisite Courses, GPA and PCAT for more information.

 Can I enter in the spring semester?